Drink vino responsibly by uncorking a bottle of these eco wines.

 Not all wines are created equally — or sustainably, for that matter.

+When it comes to turning water into wine, the industry can be incredibly resource-intensive.
+According to the World Wildlife Fund, it takes upwards of 500 gallons of water to produce one bottle of wine in California, taking into account pre-harvest and irrigation needs.
 And, just like the production of any other product, there’s also the issue of carbon emissions.
 The average bottle of wine is responsible for emitting about 1.28 kilograms of carbon dioxide — which equates to driving roughly three miles in a car.

 The wine industry’s packaging and transportation sectors are especially pollutive, accounting for nearly 80 percent of all emissions, according to International Wineries for Climate Action, a coalition of environmentally-conscious wine producers.

-Amid the growing demand for sustainable products, winemakers are increasingly working to churn out more earth-friendly wines.
+Amid the growing demand for sustainable products, eco winemakers are increasingly working to churn out more earth-friendly wines.
 They’re also embracing sustainable viticulture practices to help mitigate the impacts of global warming, which has caused some wine-producing regions to become too dry or too hot for crops.

 “As an agriculture, we are really impacted by climate change,” explains Christina Crava, project manager for Proto Protocol, an international foundation fostering climate solutions for the wine industry.
 “We feel climate change first, then other crops do.
 That’s why people are really responding and looking for sustainability practices in this sector.”